Story Untold

 Story Untold (formerly known as Amasic) is a Canadian pop-punk band based in Laval, Quebec.
 Founded in 2012, the band signed with Hopeless Records in May 2016.
 Shortly after signing, they recorded their self-titled EP, then went on tour with Simple Plan and Hit the Lights.
-Story Untold current line-up included vocalist and main songwriter Janick Thibault and drummer Jonathan Landry.
+Story Untold's current line-up included vocalist and main songwriter Janick Thibault and drummer Jonathan Landry.
 In December 2019, the band left Hopeless Records and now remain as an independent group.

 History

 Origins

 In late 2007, Janick Thibault started posting rock covers of popular songs on YouTube.
 By 2008, he began posting original songs under the name Amasic.
 Thibault operated as a solo act until 2012, when he began adding additional band members.
 The fleshed out Amasic included Thibault as singer and rhythm guitarist, Matt McCormack as bassist and co-vocalist, Jessy Bergy as lead guitarist, and Mehdi Zidani as drummer.
 The group was initially promoted as a full band through their music videos posted on the BryanStars YouTube channel.
 The four were influenced heavily by punk rock and pop punk bands such as Blink-182, Simple Plan, and Green Day.
 In 2016 they signed to Hopeless Records and started touring under a new name, Story Untold.

 McCormack left the band by 2016 to focus on music school, and the band soon hired two new band members.
 Guitarist, Max Roll took over as rhythm guitarist, so Thibault could focus more on singing, then bassist Simon Lepage took over the vacancy McCormack left behind.